 So, how long do dental veneers last?

-That is difficult is to say.
+The truth is that is difficult is to say.
 It depends greatly on the individual; more specifically how good their oral care is, if they are a grinder/clencher, and what condition their tooth was in when placed.
-I highlighted the last one because the research is very clear that if the veneer can stay only in enamel, the outer layer of tooth structure, it will hold up EXTREMELY well.
+I highlight the last point because it is arguably the most important.
+The research is very clear that if the veneer can stay only in enamel, the outer layer of tooth structure, it will hold up EXTREMELY well.
 The less enamel there is left after preparing for the veneer, the worse the prognosis is.
-This is why if there is not a lot of enamel left, I still call the procedure a “veneer” but will wrap it around the back and do a 3/4 crown or some variance of that.
+This is why if there is not a lot of enamel left, I change what I do.
+I still call the procedure a “veneer” but will wrap it around the back of the tooth.
+I call this wrap veneer, but it has many names.

 The meta-analysis has the 5 and 10 year survival rate at about 95% on IDEAL

 situations.
 Here is the conclusion of that study (Watt 2013)

 “When bonded to enamel substrate, feldspathic porcelain veneers have a very high 10-year survival rate that may approach 95%.
 Clinical heterogeneity is associated with differences in reported survival rates.
 Use of clinically relevant survival definitions and careful reporting of tooth characteristics, censorship, clustering, and precise results in future research would improve meta-analytic estimates and aid treatment decisions.”

 What about longevity of dental veneers in the real world?